dongbln/ApacheCassandra/README.md

 ### INSERT INTO command
  - `INSERT INTO usertable (user_id,datetime,information) VALUES ( 'ID1234', '2015-08-21 07:20:12','Information 1');`
+ - Insert with TTL 30 seconds: `INSERT INTO usertable (user_id,datetime,information) VALUES ( 'ID1234', '2015-08-21 07:20:12','Information 2') USING TTL 30 ;`.
+ Here, you can specify the TTL to seconds, hours, or days.
  - `SELECT * FROM usertable ;``
  - `SELECT * FROM usertable where  information = 'Information 1';` This will not work, because it's not indexed by default